-It is the trainee's responsibility to ensure that they maintain appropriate medical registration for the duration of the training program.
-Failure to maintain the required registration level, or to report any changes to their registration status, may result in disciplinary action, leading to dismissal from the training program.
+It is the responsibility of each trainee to ensure that they maintain appropriate medical registration for the duration of the training program.
+Failure to maintain the required level of registration, or to report any changes to their registration status, may result in disciplinary action, which may lead to dismissal from the training program.